coreyladovsky/bball/README.md

 There are a few things I would like to continue to implement and improve.
 The number one thing I would like to add is a player search as well as player comparisons.
 I think it would be awesome to be able to build a hand picked team and see how their stats differ.

+I'd like to add the option for people to choose different years and to see career stats.

 I'd also love to go back and refactor some of the code.
 This was my first attempt with d3, and I think there are many places I could dry up the code.